mihalik/dmihalik/src/routes/about/index.md

 ---
 title: 'About Dustin'
-date: '2006-01-14'
+date: '2024-11-05'
 type: 'page'
 ---

 I am a software engineer at [Indeed](http://indeed.com) in Austin, TX.
-This blog is a place for me to write about whatever I feel like.
-This might include:
+I'm focused on AI Platforms.
+Also see Github: [mihalik](https://github.com/mihalik)

-- .NET programming
+- 💻 Programming
-- Python/Django
+- 🤖 AI/ML
-- Home theater equipment
+- 💡 New product discovery
-- Digital media
+- 📚 Books
-- Video games
+- 🕹️ Video games
+- 🏊‍♂️ Swimming
+- 🌱 Gardening
-- Board games
+- 🍅 Tomatoes
-- And other random crap

-I don't generally talk about work on my blog, and the views expressed on this blog are my own and don't represent the views of my employer.
+The views expressed on this blog are my own and don't represent the views of my employer.